MaastrichtU-IDS/d2s-sparql-operations/README.md

 ### Select

-On [DBpedia](http://dbpedia.org/sparql) using a SPARQL query as argument.
+On [DBpedia](http://dbpedia.org/sparql) using a SPARQL query string as argument.

 ```shell
 docker run -it --rm rdf4j-sparql-operations -op select \